-Our best keyboards for home offices guide has plenty of options with something for everyone, from the comfort of the Microsoft Sculpt to the gamer friendly Logitech G Pro Gaming Keyboard – and even a retro typewriter-style keyboard.
-Each keyboard has its special skills listed so you can quickly find the best option for you.
+Whatever your intentions, our best keyboards for home offices guide includes plenty of varied options.
+There's something for everyone here, such as the comfort of the Microsoft Sculpt to the more gaming-focused Logitech G Pro Gaming Keyboard.
+We've even sought out a retro typewriter-style keyboard for those looking for something a bit different.

 1. Microsoft Sculpt: Best keyboard for home offices overall

 If you’re going to be working from home on a permanent basis, then we’d highly recommend you look into an ergonomically designed keyboard, and we think the Microsoft Sculpt is the best of the bunch.

 It might look a bit like it was designed by M.C.
 Esher, but the Microsoft Sculpt’s unique design is specifically designed with your comfort and health in mind.
 The split keyset means that both of your wrists can rest in a more natural position when typing, supported by a cushioned palm rest for additional support.